 With all this time in the lockdown, I’ve realised how much of you, the outside world I was taking for granted.
 A few apologies are in order.
 I’m sorry for the comments I directed at your family the last time we met, dear Andheri Station.
 And then there’s you, dearest traffic jam.
 You and I go a long way back.

 Dear Everything Outdoors that I’ve Made Fun Of,

 I may have been a bit too harsh.

-The last month of lockdown has been tough on all of us, even those of us who’ve had the opportunity to continue working from home with a constant supply of food.
+The lockdown has been tough on all of us, even those of us who’ve had the opportunity to continue working from home with a constant supply of food.
 The social distancing, and the solitude that comes with it, has led to a period of great introspection.

 For me, all this thinking has made me realise how much of you, the outside world, I was taking for granted.
 The six jumbo king vada pav stalls all adjacent to one another lanes away from where I live, the man who nearly pushed me into moving traffic to get his pani puri before me, the beautiful smell of burning rubber and trash — Mumbai really has it all.

 Or had it all, at least.
 Millions have been under lockdown for more than 45 days now, with — at best — nothing to distract them from finishing season 1 and 2 of Netflix.
 Something about this situation has made the outside world, in all its glory, seem a lot more appealing.
 It’s in this regard, that I have decided a few apologies are in order…